kwansupp/kwansupp.github.io/_projects/2015-12-15-ProjectGardenCress.md

 <!-- <br/> -->

-For more detailed descriptions of the project process, visit the documentation website (link above).
+For more detailed descriptions of the project process, visit the documentation website (link below in Further Reading).
 Unfortunately, some of the images are no longer working properly, most likely due to hosting issues on Blogger.

 <!-- <br/> -->